 You can set the end of dimension line to point to different parts of an object (outside, to the middle or to the end of the object).

-There are three dimension line styles (plain, arrows, strokes, arrows w/ dashed lines and basic w/ dashed lines).
+There are five dimension line styles (plain, arrows, strokes, arrows w/ dashed lines and basic w/ dashed lines).

 You can also add a label background and set its color behind the value displayed in the dimension.

 You can choose between placing the dimension label horizontally of follow the slope.